-- 1. The Astroid Planning App is pre-510(k) at this time and has not been validated for use in actual patient treatments - Astroid uses DICOM patient space coordinates for all slice and 3D views and IEC 61217 coordinate systems for BEV (other options, such as machine based coordinate systems are NOT available at this time) - 3.
+- Astroid uses DICOM patient space coordinates for all slice and 3D views and IEC 61217 coordinate systems for BEV (other options, such as machine based coordinate systems are NOT available at this time) - 2.
 If a user's computer is abruptly shut down (e.g. computer crash or power failure) while the Astroid Planning App has a plan open, there is a potential for the user's local data cache index file to become corrupted.
 If this happens, generally the Planning App will automatically close (crash) whenever the user tries to open the plan that was active at the time of crash.
 In order to fix this, the user must close the Planning App and delete the entire cache folder.
-The default directory location for this folder should be C:\Users\(username)\.launcher\(thinknode domain)\cache.
-If the location has been changed, the new location can be found within the Planning App from the View->Settings menu. - 4.
+The default directory location for this folder should be C:\Users\All Users\Astroid2\cache.
+If the location has been changed, the new location can be found within the Planning App from the View->Settings menu. - 3.
 If a user starts a calculation using the calculation status UI (e.g.: feasibility or MCO) and is outside the block the interface is in when the calculation finishes, the status of the calculation will remain "calculating".
 Manually refreshing data (pressing F5) or re-launching the application resolves this issue.